Ardino

 Ardino (Ардино, formerly Eğridere) is a town in southern Bulgaria, in the Rhodope Mountains.
 It is located in Kardzhali Province and it is also close to Smolyan.

 It is famous for its textile industry.
 It has a machine-building factory and a tobacco manufacturing industry.
-Tourist attractions include the Belite Brezi, the Eagle rocks and the Dyavolski most (Devil's bridge).
+Tourist attractions include the Belite Brezi, the Eagle rocks, and the Dyavolski most (Devil's bridge).

+History

 Under Ottoman rule, Ardino, then known in Turkish as Eğridere, was a kaza centre in the Sanjak of Gümülcine in the Adrianople Vilayet before the Balkan Wars.
 Ardino received its name in 1934 and was declared as a town in 1960.
 Ardino is the birthplace of Sabahattin Ali, Turkish novelist, poet and journalist.